US election: Climate crisis struggles to influence voters | DW | 30.10.2020

 The widespread lack of concern about climate change among Trump supporters has helped sideline the issue, Tyson argues.
 "Issues that are important to both campaigns, where they are vigorously engaged with one another, are going to get more visibility," he said.

-Climate is far less polarized in Britain, for example, and even Germany — despite a rising tide of climate denialism pushed by far right political parties like the AfD — according to Susie Wang, a researcher at Climate Outreach.
+Climate is far less polarized in Britain, for example, and even Germany — despite a rising tide of climate denialism pushed by far right political parties like the Alternative for Germany (AfD) — according to Susie Wang, a researcher at Climate Outreach.
 After over a decade of work communicating climate change issues to center-right and conservative voters in the UK to avoid polarization, the broad British political spectrum that was so divided on the issue of Brexit is more unified on climate action.

 By contrast, the climate message in the US can fall victim to a stark political partisanship that "pushes people apart rather than bring them together," Wang told DW.
 This ideological divide "doesn't leave any space" for conservatives to state their support for climate change action.